sun-n-y/jobsterApi/README.md

     - remove all existing users first
     - solution, check for the path that is modified
       - this.modifiedPaths().....this references the model
+- Add job page
+  - tied to user location, by default
+  - add new fields in jobs model
+  - job type
+  - location
+  - test the routes

 [Back to Top](#custom_anchor_name)